FranciscoThiesen/franciscothiesen.github.io/_posts/2025-12-20-Mirror-Hash.md

 ## Conclusion

+What started as "let's avoid writing `std::hash` boilerplate" turned into a journey through:

+1. C++26 reflection and `template for`
+2. Trivially copyable optimizations
+3. 128-bit multiply mixing (rapidhash)
+4. Hardware AES acceleration
+5. Memory bandwidth analysis

 The days of manually writing `std::hash` specializations are numbered.
-C++26 reflection gives us the tools to generate them automatically, with zero runtime overhead and optimal performance.
+C++26 reflection gives us the tools to generate them automatically, and with the right platform-specific optimizations, performance can be excellent too.

 For years, we've written code that the compiler could infer.
 We've manually enumerated members that the compiler already knows about.
 P2996 finally bridges that gap.